 This past weekend, the Honeybee and I had one of those conversations that most couples who are married long enough tend to have from time to time.
-But that didn’t stop our 11-year-old daughter Nina from shaking her head in complete amazement after overhearing it anyway.
+But that didn’t stop our daughter, Nina, from shaking her head in complete amazement after overhearing it anyway.

-Although I can’t remember the exact words, the discourse went something like this:
+Although I can’t remember the exact words, our discussion went something like this:

 “Hey Len, did you happen to take the –”

 “So can I assume that you told Sharon –”

 “Yes, yes.
 She said she’d have it next week, Honeybee.
 By the way, did you buy –”